Jsparrow/jsparrow.github.io/docs/rules/use-switch-expression.md

 ## Description

-In Java 14, the switch expressions turned into a standard feature.
+In Java 14, the [switch expressions](https://openjdk.java.net/jeps/361) turned to a standard feature.
 This rule replaces the traditional switch-case statements with switch-case expressions.
 Thus, avoiding the fall-through semantics of control flow and at the same time, removing some boilerplate code.